 What Does Healthy or Unusual Urine Colour Signify?

-Known as a noninvasive marker, urine color is often the first visible indicator in routine and emergency diagnostic processes.
-Keep reading to understand the meaning of different urine colors, their warning signals, and when you should consult a healthcare professional.
+Known as a non-invasive marker, urine colour is often the first visible indicator in routine and emergency diagnostic processes.
+Keep reading to understand the meaning of different urine colours, their warning signals, and when you should consult a healthcare professional.

 - Pale Yellow: You are hydrated, and your kidneys function well.